Do I Have Low Testosterone?

 A key Australian study looked into the direct link between sexual activity and testosterone production:

-Low Testosterone Is The Result Of Having Less Sex
+Low Testosterone Can Be The Result Of Having Less Sex

 A recent study carried out in Australia has indicated that reduced testosterone appears to be the results of a low libido